LIT-Protocol/vincent-smart-account-signer/src/operations/README.md

 - All operations use the configuration from your `.env` file
 - Gas is sponsored through ZeroDev's paymaster
 - Interest rates for borrowing are variable by default (can be modified in the code)
-- The scripts handle decimal conversions automatically (6 decimals for USDC, 18 for most other tokens)
+- The scripts automatically fetch token decimals from the contract (no hardcoding)